Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Digital and Analog Transmission Protocols

 \section{Digital and Analog Transmission Protocols}

 In this section, we describe digital and analog wireless implementations of the decentralized learning algorithm reviewed in the previous section.
 The implementations are meant to serve as prototypical templates for the deployment of decentralized learning.
-In practice, specific protocols are in need to specify the scheduling strategy used to allocate slots in Fig. \ref{fig:training timeline} to devices.
-The analysis in this paper, to be detailed in Section \ref{sec:Convergence Analysis for Digital Transmission} and Section \ref{sec:Convergence Analysis For Analog Transmission}, applies to any scheduling algorithm.
+In practice, specific scheduling strategies are in need to allocate transmission slots as seen in Fig. \ref{fig:training timeline} to devices in collaboration.